 General Geographic location of incident by Census Metropolitan Area (CMA) within area (CMA) consists of one or more neighbouring municipalities situated around a major urban core.
-A CMA must have a total population of at least comprises more than one police service.
+A CMA must have a total population of at least 100,000 of which 50,000 or more live in the urban core.
+A CMA typically comprises more than one police service.